 When you’re younger you can get much of the vitamins and nutrients you need for proper body functions from the food you eat.
 As you age, supplementation becomes more necessary because of a decreased efficiency in absorbing vitamins directly from food.

 If you’re over 40, there are some specific vitamins that are an absolute must have to help slow and prevent serious age related diseases.
+Below are the most important vitamins if you’re over 40.

 Why You Need It: To prevent age related diseases like multiple sclerosis, cancer, diabetes, and heart disease.